Ethnic groups in South Africa: Coloured South Africans

 The 'Coloured' population include people of mixed heritage who are concentrated in the Cape region, who can have as many as 140 or more ethnicities identified in their DNA.

-It is important to understand that today, not all people of multiracial heritage in South Africa identify as 'Coloured'.
+Not all people of multiracial heritage in South Africa identify as 'Coloured'.
 Some individuals of mixed heritage prefer to identify as 'Black, 'White', Indian or indigenous South Africans for example, as they are now free to choose.
 However, during the apartheid era this categorisation was enforced by law for anyone who was determined to be of multiracial descent by the government.
 This cultural group doesn't have a particular language or traditions because their identity stems from their shared history and sense of community.
 Although they are an extremely diverse group, many speak Afrikaans as a first language.

 The Cape 'Coloureds' originally descended sexual unions of European colonists with indigenous, African and Asian (ie: Javanese, Malay, Indian, Malagasy) slaves or indentured labourers.
 The Cape Malay identity, which was considered a subgroup of 'Coloured' under the apartheid regime, was generally held to encompass people of multiracial heritage from the Cape who practised Islam.

 There is also a significant group of Chinese South Africans (approximately 300,000 or more).
 They were also classified as a subgroup of 'Coloured' under apartheid.
 In 2008, the Pretoria High Court ruled that the descendants of mainland Chinese who arrived before 1994, and had been classified as a subgroup of 'Coloured' by the apartheid government, were eligible for redress.
 As a result of this ruling, about 12,000–15,000 ethnically Chinese citizens who arrived before 1994, numbering 3%–5% of the total Chinese population in the country are now included in the HDI group and benefit from government BEE policies.

 However, other Asian cultural groups such as Hong Kongers, Taiwanese and Japanese South Africans were categorised as honorary whites during apartheid.